tub-rip/dvs_mcemvs/README.md

 # Multi-Event-Camera Depth Estimation and Outlier Rejection by Refocused Events Fusion

 [![Multi-Event-Camera Depth Estimation and Outlier Rejection by Refocused Events Fusion](docs/mcemvs_thumbnail.jpg)](https://youtu.be/o7Bxg9XlHmg)

-This is the code for the journal paper [**Multi-Event-Camera Depth Estimation and Outlier Rejection by Refocused Events Fusion**](https://doi.org/10.1002/aisy.202200221), by [Suman Ghosh](https://www.linkedin.com/in/suman-ghosh-a8762576/) and [Guillermo Gallego](https://sites.google.com/view/guillermogallego), published at Advanced Intelligent Systems.
+This is the code for the journal paper [**Multi-Event-Camera Depth Estimation and Outlier Rejection by Refocused Events Fusion**](https://doi.org/10.1002/aisy.202200221), also known as **MC-EMVS: Multi-Camera Event-based Multi-View Stereo**, by [Suman Ghosh](https://www.linkedin.com/in/suman-ghosh-a8762576/) and [Guillermo Gallego](https://sites.google.com/view/guillermogallego), published at Advanced Intelligent Systems.

 The [PDF of the paper is available](https://arxiv.org/pdf/2207.10494).
 If you use this work in your research, please cite it as follows: